 Surprisingly, problem gamblers are often the last ones to realize what is happening to them in spite of mounting negative consequences and increasing emotional impact.
 They may attribute their difficulties to a mere financial problem or believe they are just not being ‘smart’ enough when they gamble.
 The fantasy that one more big win will solve the financial problems and return everything to normal drives them on to gamble even harder.

-If your gambling is no longer fun, don’t wait for the problem to get worse… Get Help Now or call the 24-hour Problem Gamblers Helpline.
+If your gambling is no longer fun, don’t wait for the problem to get worse… Get Help Now or call/text/chat the 24-hour Problem Gambling Helpline.